mawais54013/Chat-It/README.md

 # Getting Started

 Site Link: [CodeChat](https://codechat-v1.herokuapp.com/)
+(Note: refresh site page if it does not work at first)

 After the main page, the user will be taken to the coding page where all of the magic takes place.
 A brief overview below shows areas for coding(JS, HTML, and CSS), video chat area, a chat area, and a timer.